Elizabeth Gurley Flynn

-Elizabeth Gurley Flynn (August 7, 1890 - September 5, 1964) was an American labor leader, feminist, and communist activist.
+Elizabeth Gurley Flynn (August 7, 1890 - September 5, 1964) was an American labor leader and feminist.
 In the early years of her activist career, she was an organizer for the Industrial Workers of the World (known also as the IWW or the Wobblies).
 During World War I she founded the Workers Defense Union (WDU), to advocate for anyone arrested and imprisoned for violating the Espionage Act while championing the cause of labor.
 In 1920, Flynn helped found the American Civil Liberties Union.
 She joined the Communist Party USA in 1936 during the Popular Front period and became one of its most recognized and beloved leaders.

 In 1940, in a highly controversial move, the ACLU expelled her from its executive committee because she was a Communist, despite her reputation as a longtime advocate of free speech.
 She was elected the first woman chair of the Party in 1961.
 After her passport was revoked because of her Party membership, she appealed successfully for its reinstatement.
 She died during a visit to the Soviet Union, where she was accorded a state funeral with processions in Red Square attended by more than 25,000 people.

 Background

 Elizabeth Gurley Flynn was born on August 7, 1890, in Concord, New Hampshire, the daughter of Annie (Gurley) and Thomas Flynn.
-The family moved in 1900 to New York, where she was educated at the local public schools.
+The family moved in 1900 to the Bronx, New York, where she was educated at the local public schools.
 She was a bright student and a talented debater, winning a silver medal for her argumentative prowess.
 Her parents inspired her with stories about the Irish freedom struggle and introduced her to socialism.
 When she was only 15 years old, she gave her first public speech, "What Socialism Will Do for Women", at the Harlem Socialist Club.
 After this, she felt compelled to speak out for social change.
 She left Morris High School before graduation, a decision she later regretted.
 However, other sources state that she was expelled from high school due to her political involvement.